moderndatacompany/dataos.info/docs/resources/lens/index.md

 Lens is configured via [environment variables](/resources/lens/data_sources/) and configurating attributes in a configuration file of `docker-compose.yml` or `lens.yml`.
 Usually, both would be used to configure Lens deployment.
 To know different configuration properties click [here](/resources/lens/configuration/)

+## Consumption of Deployed Lens

+After creating a Lens data model, you would like to ask questions to it, i.e., run queries against this data model.
+[This page](/resources/lens/consumption_of_deployed_lens/) describes the common concepts of querying Lens through different ways.

+All queries share the same query format.